Beurre Bosc pear tree

 Beurre Bosc is a fairly vigorous tree, somewhat susceptible to disease (fireblight, scab, and canker) but nevertheless usually a reliable and heavy cropper.

 Beurre Bosc originated in France, at the start of the 19th century.
-English fruit enthusiast Robert Hogg, writing at the end of the 19th century, believed it was discovered as a seedling growing near Apremont, a town in the region of Dijon in eastern France.
+English fruit enthusiast Robert Hogg, writing at the end of the 19th century, believed it was discovered as a seedling growing in the region of Dijon in eastern France.
 It was probably named after either M. Bosc, the Director of the Jardin des Plantes in Paris, or L. Bosc, a French horticulturalist.
 Confusingly there is a second variety also called Bosc (sometimes Calebasse Bosc) which was found in Linkebeeke in Belgium at around the same time, but this seems to have been of lesser quality and is no longer in use.

 The French variety was brought to the USA early in the 19th century, and was found to be well-suited to the climates of New England and the Pacific North West where it is still grown commercially.